star0511/DCCDAE/README.md

 You need download the Datasets and copy thems to the data folder.
 ## Usage
+First you need to create the followed folders in the root of this project

+data

+noisedata

+checkpoint

+2_viewdata

 Generate two views
 ```
 python 1.Generate the second view.py